Latham & Watkins LLP - The Inside View

 The first stage: recruitment on and off campus

-This might all sound a bit intimidating, but associate sources assured us: “Collaboration and collegiality are a key part of Latham’s culture.
-Interviews are meant to be conversational, less about ticking through a resume and more about people as individuals,” said Boston associate and member of the Recruiting Committee, Gloria Ring
+This might all sound a bit intimidating, but associates sources assured us: “Collaboration and collegiality are a key part of Latham’s culture.
+Our interviews are designed to feel like conversations.
+We want to understand what motivates candidates, how they approach teamwork, and what excites them about practicing law,” says Chicago associate and member of the Recruiting Committee, Michael Harris.

 Top tips: “Be yourself.
-We want to hear about experiences that demonstrate who you are, and that show us how you’ll contribute to our consensus-based, entrepreneurial-oriented culture.
-We value authenticity, inclusivity, and diversity as well as teamwork, creativity, and innovation.
-The stories you tell will reveal your values and competencies in a very natural way.” – Washington, D.C. partner and Global Chair of Recruiting Committee, Abid R. Qureshi
+We want to hear about experiences that demonstrate who you are, and that shows us how you’ll contribute to our consensus-based, entrepreneurial culture.
+We value authenticity, ambition, excellence, teamwork, creativity, and innovation.
+The stories you tell will reveal your values and competencies in a very natural way.” - New York partner and Global Chair of Recruiting Committee, Michèle Penzer.

 Callbacks